 Participating organizations are responsible for keeping their contact lists up to date.
-There is no restrictions on the number of lists your organization may utilize.
+These lists will be formatted by the organizations and uploaded by State staff.
+There are no restrictions on the number of lists your organization may utilize.
 Lists may include, but are not limited to, the following:

-If you are interested in learning more about this mass notification system and how your organization can benefit from this service, contact Crystalynn Kuntz (701-355-1546) or Kalen Ost (701-355-1556) for more information or to schedule an appointment.
-This handout can be printed, and provides information about this service.
+If you are interested in learning more about this mass notification system and how your organization can benefit from this service, contact Crystalynn Kuntz (701-355-1546) for more information.

 We ask that you keep the theme of the messaging emergency-based (Examples include, but are not limited to pandemic, active shooter, shelter in place, flood, fire or weather response).
 However, when testing messages, your message may be less formal.

 When you are ready for a messaging to be sent out, you must provide the following 5 points of information:

 - Your typed message.
 Please do not scan in handwritten notes as this will lengthen response time and allow for potential mistakes made to messages.